NirDiamant/NirDiamant/README.md

 * 🔗 Connect with me on **[LinkedIn](https://www.linkedin.com/in/nir-diamant-ai/)** to stay updated on AI developments and discussions.
 * 🚀 Constantly working on implementing and explaining the newest AI techniques, maintaining a high standard for every tutorial.

+### Support Open Source
+If you find these resources valuable, please consider:
+* ⭐ Starring the repositories you use
+* 💖 Supporting my work through **[GitHub Sponsors](https://github.com/sponsors/NirDiamant)** - Help me create more free educational content
+* 🗣️ Sharing these resources with others who might benefit

+Your support helps maintain and grow these free educational resources for the community!